perfana/perfana-docs/docs/integrations/integrations.md

 Perfana creates an `Only show traces that fail to meet Service Level Objective` filter when it finds a Service Level Objective specified based a Grafana `panel` that has `perfana-response-times` in the description, in a dashboard that is tagged with `perfana-performance-test-tool`.

 ![Panel description perfana-response-times](/docs/images/perfana-response-times.png)

+## Pyroscope

+Perfana can integrate with [Pyroscope](https://pyroscope.io/) to do continuous profiling on your system under test.
+Read [here](https://pyroscope.io/docs/installing-pyroscope-overview/) how to install Pyroscope.
+See [settings section](https://docs.perfana.io/docs/settings/settings.html#pyroscope-url) how to configure Pyroscope integration in Perfana.

 ## Slack (Enterprise feature)